jotaf98/simple-tar-dataset/readme.md

 A large-scale data loading example is given in `imagenet-example.py`.
 Only the section of code responsible for data loading was modified from the [official PyTorch ImageNet example](https://github.com/pytorch/examples/tree/master/imagenet).

-First, ensure that the data is in the expected format for the original example to work.
-Then, create a Tar archive from it (`tar` on Linux or a utility like 7-Zip on Windows).
+First, ensure that the data is in the expected format for the original example to work, in a folder named `ILSVRC12`.
+Then, create a Tar archive from it (`tar cf ILSVRC12.tar ILSVRC12` on Linux or a utility like 7-Zip on Windows).
 Finally, run our modified `imagenet-example.py`, passing it the path to the Tar archive instead.

 ## Author